danobi/dxuuu.xyz/src/bpf-book.md

 experience and keep it up to date over time.
 It'd be in a digestible format -- something someone new can read cover to cover and feel up to speed.

 Yeah, it's a lot of work.
-But we've done much harder things before.
+But I'm pretty sure it'd be worth it.

 [0]: https://doc.rust-lang.org/book/
 [1]: https://doc.rust-lang.org/cargo/